-As will be explained in Section 13.3, the XSAVE feature set is enabled only if CR4.OSXSAVE[bit 18] = 1.
+As will be explained in Section 13.3, the XSAVE feature set is enabled only if $CR4.OSXSAVE[bit\ 18] = 1$.
 If CR4.OSXSAVE = 0, the processor treats XSAVE-enabled state features and their state components as if all bits in XCR0 were clear; the state components cannot be modified and the features' instructions cannot be executed.

-The state components for x87 state, for SSE state, for PT state, for PKRU state, and for HDC state are XSAVE-managed but the corresponding features are not XSAVE-enabled.
-Processors allow modification of this state, as well as execution of x87 FPU instructions and SSE instructions and use of Intel Processor Trace, protection keys, CET, and hardware duty cycling regardless of the value of CR4.OSXSAVE and XCR0.
+The state components for x87 state, for SSE state, for PT state, for PKRU state, for CET state, for HDC state, and for HWP state are XSAVE-managed but the corresponding features are not XSAVE-enabled.
+Processors allow modification of this state, as well as execution of x87 FPU instructions and SSE instructions and use of Intel Processor Trace, protection keys, CET, hardware duty cycling, and hardware P-states regardless of the value of CR4.OSXSAVE and XCR0.